 This is a follow up story for TIMEFLIP.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi, and it’s good to be back here!
 I’m Pavel Cheshev, the CEO and co-founder of TimeFlip.
 Our product is a user-friendly time-tracking device, which helps individuals and businesses to bill hours and manages productivity.
 TIMEFLIP is an app-connected polygon, that a user decorates with his/her tasks or activities and then logs time by simply flipping the device.

 Just recently we launched the second generation TIMEFLIP2 time tracker, which we developed based on the feedback collected from our early supporters.
 We made this version much better in many ways: faster to connect, more flawless, and stable in operation.
 The new generation has embedded LEDs, so now the gadget can signal you back with light impulses.
 This is useful as a way of a notification, for example, in “Pomodoro” timer mode.